-8 | Radicalisation Community prevention plan of the Municipality of Hospitalet
+Radicalisation Community prevention plan of the Municipality of Hospitalet

 Hospitalet is a town of the greater Barcelona and has always been a very diverse city.
 The municipality and in particular the Security and Coexistence Unit has been actively involved in LIAISE 1&2 and PREPARE European funded projects.
 Ensuing from such projects, community workers of related services of the municipality have drafted a Community Prevention Plan aimed at preventing radicalisation.
 The drafting process of such plan is based on a multiagency approach and has succeeded in engaging relevant stakeholders at the community level.
-Participants will be able to meet the community workers of Hospitalet City Hall who, although no case study can be presented yet, will present how they reached out the different stakeholders in the design of the plan and the coordination model adopted (no case study can be presented yet).
+Participants will be able to meet the community workers of Hospitalet City Hall who, although no case study can be presented yet, will share how they reached out the different stakeholders in the design of the plan and the coordination model adopted.
 The group will be accompanied along the short train trip to Hospitalet City Hall.

-In the heart of Hospitalet, Plaça Espanyola is constantly busy and intensely used by different collectives and groups with highly diverse purposes.
+Plaça Espanyola, in the heart of Hospitalet, is constantly busy and intensely used by different collectives and groups with highly diverse purposes.
 For this reason, this square is witness to a buzzing community life as well as to the conflict that might naturally derive from it.